 "We've dressed in our best and are prepared to go down like gentlemen.
 Tell my wife, if it should happen that my secretary and I both go down, tell her I played the game straight out to the end.
 No woman shall be left aboard this ship because Ben Guggenheim was a coward."

-Put yourself in Ben Guggenheim's position: What would you have done if you were literally on a sinking ship and you knew your $100 million fortune could guarantee you a spot in a lifeboat?
+Put yourself in Ben Guggenheim's position.
+What would you have done if you were literally on a sinking ship and you knew your $100 million fortune could guarantee a spot in a lifeboat?
 Would you cut the line and take the "coward's" way out?
-Or would you go down with the ship to save the life of a woman or child?
+Or would you go down with the ship to save someone else's life?